 Lesbian Gay Bisexual Trans History Month takes place every year in February and celebrates the lives and achievements of the LGBT community.

 OutStories Bristol have organised some events.
-Our own Cheryl Morgan is giving a talk: A Potted History of Gender Variance at M Shed on Saturday 7th February, followed by our AGM.
-Robert Howes is giving a talk on the historical role of LGBT voluntary action in the west at Bath Spa University on 11th February, and then leads a LGBT history walk around Bath on the 22nd.
-On February 14th, Professor Thomas Glave of the University of Warwick gives a reading/talk titled Jamaica, Secrets and Dangerous Sex.
+Some of you will have heard Cheryl Morgan’s wonderful and witty talk A Potted History of Gender Variance at M Shed on the 7th – well she’s repeating it at Bath University on 26th February (open to all).
 Finally, on February 27th historian Josie McLellan of Bristol University tells the surprising story of gay activism in Cold War East Berlin in Glad to be Gay Behind the Wall.

-Our highly successful Revealing Stories exhibition will be displayed throughout February at the University of Bristol Students’ Union building on Queens Road, Bristol.
+Our highly successful Revealing Stories exhibition will be displayed until 6th March at the University of Bristol Students’ Union building on Queens Road, Bristol.

 ShoutOut Radio will be featuring LGBT History topics throughout February.
 ShoutOut can be heard on Thursday evenings 7pm on Bristol Community FM 93.2, 9pm Glastonbury FM 107.1 and 10pm Bradley Stoke FM 103.4.
 Also available online at www.shoutoutradio.org.uk and on iTunes.